 Be sure to allow your bird to rest for at least 20 minutes before carving.

-Cut dark meat before light meat, as it will stay moist longer.
+Cut the dark meat before the light meat, as it will stay moist longer.

-The key in removing thighs, legs, and wings from the turkey body is to run your knife along the body until you find the places where bones meet.
+The key in removing the thighs, legs, and wings from the turkey’s body is to run your knife along the body until you find the places where bones meet.
 By cutting between joints, and not through bones, you can disconnect bones without much fuss.

-Don’t throw away the left over turkey parts or meaty bones.
-Save them for stock.
-If you don’t have time to make stock right away, put the parts and meaty bones in a zip top bag and place in the freezer for future use.
+Don’t throw away the leftover turkey parts or meaty bones—save them for stock.
+If you don’t have time to make stock right away, put the parts and meaty bones in a zip-top bag and place it in the freezer for future use.